-Previous to the time when Mr. Grayson had sent him the monograph on the Five Departments of Life, Workman had labored under the delusion that life was an intricate and complex problem, and that its different phases were so closely intermingled that no one could possibly separate them into their component parts.
-But now all that was changed.
-He realized that life was not complicated at all; that it was exceedingly simple, and that its very simplicity had led him to regard it as insolvable.
-As he began to understand life it no longer baffled him.
-He felt assured that he could cope with it and master it; and the thought caused a pleasant sensation of strength to permeate his entire being.
-In a few days, true to his promise, Mr. Grayson wrote at greater length, and after a few personal items, he said:
+Previous to the time when Mr. Grayson had sent him the monograph on the Five Departments of Life, Workman had labored under the delusion that life was an intricate and complex problem, and that its different phases were se closely intermingled that no one could possibly separate them into parts.
+But now all that had changed.
+Workman realized that life was not complicated at all; that it was exceedingly simple.
+Life no longer baffled him.
+He felt certain that he could cope with it and master it; and the thought caused a pleasant sensation of strength to permeate his entire being.
+In a few days, true to his promise, Mr. Grayson wrote, and after a few personal items, said:

-"At the present time the spiritual department is beginning to come into its own.
-If you will refer to the monograph which I sent you, you will note in that part dealing with the spiritually over-developed that there is a great difference between a religious person and a spiritual one.
+"At the present time the Spiritual Department is beginning to come into its own.
+If you will refer to the monograph which I sent you, you will note in that part dealing with the spiritually over-developed that there is a great difference between a religious person and a Spiritual one.